simitmodi/Bank-Link-Integrated-Services/README.md

 ---

-*This project demonstrates streamlined banking interactions and document readiness, built with simplicity and user experience in mind.*
+*This repository demonstrates simplified banking flows and requirements—all in quick-access static pages, ready for practical use, learning, or demonstration.*